Mold In Yogurt: Is It Safe To Eat And How To Prevent It

 It is not safe to scrape the visible mold off the top of the yogurt and consume the rest, as mold has roots that can go deep within the remaining yogurt that are not visible to the naked eye.

-There would also be little point in removing the top layer, as once mold has begun to grow, it secretes enzymes that break down the food item is it growing on, increasing the rate of spoilage and tarnishing both the taste and texture of the yogurt.
+There would also be little point in removing the top layer, as once mold has begun to grow, it secretes enzymesOpens in a new tab. that break down the food item is it growing on, increasing the rate of spoilage and tarnishing both the taste and texture of the yogurt.

 One of the most simple methods to determine whether yogurt has become moldy is to inspect it visually.